ibm-cloud-docs/blockchain-sw-252/security.md

 ## Enable network policy
 {: #ibp-security-enable-network-policy}

 Enable network policy will automatically install when the console is created.
-In the operator deployment specification, the operator needs to add an environment variable IBPOPERATOR_CONSOLE_APPLYNETWORKPOLICY and set its value to "true".
+In the operator deployment specification, the operator needs to add an environment variable `IBPOPERATOR_CONSOLE_APPLYNETWORKPOLICY` and set its value to `true`.
 ```
 kubectl edit deploy ibm-hlfsupport-operator -n <offering-namespace>
 ```